Introduction

 Strengths:

 • Lower cost.
 No overhead.
-You're paying one person's rate, not a team.
-Typical: $2,000–$8,000 for a basic implementation.
+You're paying one person's rate, not a team layered with account managers and project managers.

 • Direct communication.
 You talk to the person doing the work.
 No account managers, no telephone game.